 The applicants will first have to pass the eligibility criteria check as mentioned under point 2.
 This will be checked by the project coordinator.

 If all eligibility criteria are fulfilled, the applicants will then have to fulfil the award criteria as mentioned in point 3.

-The evaluation round starts on 3 November 2020.
-The five projects with the highest number of points are invited to present their project at the 4th Annual Forum in Nice to the audience in a five-minute pitch.
-The European Commission and the Land Tirol will book an accommodation in Nice and refund individual travel expenses.
+The evaluation round starts on 3 November 2021.
+The five projects with the highest number of points are invited to present their project at the 5th Annual Forum to the audience in a five-minute pitch.
+The European Commission and the Land Tirol will book an accommodation in the Annual forum location and refund individual travel expenses.
 Reimbursement can only proceed if the participants provide the original tickets and proof of payment.
 Participants under the age of 18 years need to be accompanied by an adult.